thin-edge/thin-edge.io-specs/src/telemetry-data/message-batching.md

 ## Design Specification

 * Multiple bacthes will have to be built parallelly and kept active
-* When a new message is received, it will be added to one of the existing bacthes if it meets all the criteria to be added to that batch other wise a new batch will be created for this new message
+* When a new message is received, it will be added to one of the existing bacthes if it meets all the criteria to be added to that batch, otherwise a new batch will be created for this new message.
+The batching crtiteria are explained in detail below.
+* Even if a message can be added to an existing batch based on its timestamp, it might lead to an existing batch being split to avoid cases like conflicting messages in the existing batch or the batch size exceeding `max batch size` with the addition of this new message.
 * Each batch has a batching window and batching timeout derived from the event timestamp of the first message in that batch
 * Each batch is kept active until the current system time is less than or equal to `batch timeout` of that batch.